Minor trauma service

 - While you are waiting, please do not have anything to eat or drink (this may delay any surgery, if you require it).

-- The Minor Trauma Service is managed by our Emergency Nurse Practitioner who will refer you for any diagnostic imaging and will liaise with our orthopaedic and plastic specialists about your injury and care.
+- The Minor Trauma Service is managed by our Doctor who will refer you for any diagnostic imaging and will liaise with our orthopaedic and plastic specialists about your injury and care.

 - Please inform our staff if you require a certificate for work or school.